PranitPatil03/PranitPatil03/README.md

 <h1>Hey 👋, I'm pranit patil</h1>
-Welcome to my GitHub profile!
-I am a aspariring software developer with a passion for creating innovative and efficient solutions.
+**Welcome to my GitHub profile!
+I am a aspariring software developer with a passion for creating innovative and efficient solutions.**

-## Skills
+## 🙂 Skills:

 - Proficient in JavaScript, Java & C
 - Experience with frameworks such as React and Node
 - Familiarity with databases such as MySQL and MongoDB
+- Proficient in Git and familiar with Agile development methodologies
 - Strong understanding of data structures, algorithms, and software design principles
-- Proficient in Git and familiar with Agile development methodologies

-## Projects
+## 💀 Project:
 Here are a few of my notable projects:
+- [Project 1](https://github.com/PranitPatil03/project2): A data visualization tool that uses D3.js to display insights from a large dataset of financial transactions.
-- [Project 1](https://github.com/PranitPatil03/project1): A web application built using Flask that allows users to track their daily tasks and manage their time effectively.
+- [Project 2](https://github.com/PranitPatil03/project1): A web application built using Flask that allows users to track their daily tasks and manage their time effectively.
-- [Project 2](https://github.com/PranitPatil03/project2): A data visualization tool that uses D3.js to display insights from a large dataset of financial transactions.
 - [Project 3](https://github.com/PranitPatil03/project3): A chatbot built using the NLTK library in Python that can answer frequently asked questions about a local business.

-## Education
+## 😲 Education:
 - Third Year (Sem 6) - Bachelor of Engineering in Computer Engineering from Mumbai University

-## Experience
+## 🤑 Experience:
-- Interning at HUBX (24 Jan 2023 - Present)
+- Interning at **HUBX** (24 Jan 2023 - Present)
-- Intern at Tech Crytors (5 Dec 2022 - 8 Jan 2023)
+- Intern at **Tech Crytors** (5 Dec 2022 - 8 Jan 2023)

 Feel free to reach out to me if you have any questions or just want to chat about technology and programming!